 This means you would have a much smaller mortgage and need a smaller deposit.
-For example:

 The discount you are given on your home could be as much as 70% depending on how long you have lived there.
 Some lenders let you use this discount as your deposit.

 Buying a property with someone else means you can save a deposit between you.
 You will also usually have a higher joint income, meaning you could split the cost of paying your mortgage.

 Alternatively, you could get a joint mortgage with a friend or relative who wants to help you get on the property ladder.

 If you are unable to use the above mortgage options, you may need a larger deposit.
 Take a look at our guide on how to save enough money for a deposit as quickly as possible.